Use GitHub Copilot to Supercharge Your Coding in VS Code

 Good Practices

-• Follow coding standards in your prompts
+• Follow coding standards in prompts

 • Include context about your project

-• Specify frameworks/libraries you're using
+• Specify frameworks/libraries in use

-Remember: Clear prompts = better results from Copilot!
+Clear prompts = better results from Copilot!

 Check Copilot's Work